code42/code42cli/README.md

 * `--include-non-exposure` (does not work with `-t`)
 * `--advanced-query` (raw JSON query)

-Note that you cannot use other query parameters if you use `--advanced-query`.
+You cannot use other query parameters if you use `--advanced-query`.
 To learn more about acceptable arguments, add the `-h` flag to `code42` or and of the destination-type subcommands.